 Students would like to try these subjects to assist them in making an informed choice for their VCE studies.
 These subjects are recommended or pre-requisite subjects for courses students might be interested in.

 Students selecting the above core subject choice will meet the requirements to undertake the following senior subject/s or pathways:

 - VCE Chemistry - VCE Psychology

-Year 10 Environmental Science (Semester 2)
+Science for Life (Semester 2)